olankens/gamhogen/README.md

 # <samp>FEATURES</samp>

 - Setup and tweak Windows
+- Setup and tweak Amd
-- Setup and tweak GPU Drivers
+- Setup and tweak Nvidia
 - Setup and tweak Firefox
+- Setup and tweak Jdownloader
 - Setup and tweak Qbittorrent
 - Setup and tweak Epic Games Launcher
 - Setup and tweak Playnite